Duet3D/wiki-content/How_to_guides/Getting_connected/Getting_connected_to_your_Duet.md

 If you get an error, *"Sorry, could not find a PTY."* unplug the USB, plug it back in and try again.

->No matter which connection method you use, if you are connecting to a Duet 2 WiFi or Duet 3 Mini 5+ WiFi, you may see lots of "WiFi reported error: no known networks found" messages.
+>No matter which connection method you use, if you are connecting to a **Duet 2 WiFi** or **Duet 3 Mini 5+ WiFi**, you may see lots of "WiFi reported error: no known networks found" messages.
 Don't worry, that's normal, and it means that the Duet is working!
 {.is-info}

 > At certain points in these instructions, you may need to use quote marks in commands.
 Any double quotation marks must be sent as straight double quotation marks.
 To enable straight double quotation marks go to System Preferences > Keyboard > Text.
 Then under the Double Quotes drop down, select straight double quotations.